in-person sessions in Texas ~ virtual quantum biofeedback sessions nationwide

 • Joint pain, stiffness, or lingering soreness

-• Muscle aches that don’t resolve fully
+• Muscle aches that don't fully resolve

-• Brain fog or mental fatigue during recovery
+• Brain fog or mental fatigue

 • Symptoms that improve briefly, then return